While I was there, I met another parent who was dropping off her youngest child.

 And the experts will tell you that your blog doesn’t have much of a chance of turning into a steady income if it is a personal journal.

 But the better approach is to pick a topic or a theme that you are knowledgeable about and center your blog around that subject.

-You can certainly branch out as your blog grows, but in the beginning a tightly focused blog will gain you more traction.
+You can certainly branch out as your blog grows, but for beginner bloggers, a tightly focused blog will gain you more traction.

 Every business should have a mission statement – and your blog is no different.

 When you know what direction your blog is going in, it is far easier to create content on a regular basis.

 When I first started blogging, I operated in a vacuum.

 I thought that all I needed to do was write.
 And truth be told, I lacked the confidence to put myself out there and meet other bloggers.
 Falling victim to the “everyone else knows so much more than me syndrome” really got in the way of my progress.

 What I learned was that you need to build relationships with other people to succeed.